 As this long-term Age of Jordans, both male and female, begins to wind down, the neglected Scottish favorite Gordon, with its more distinguished history, could come back as a distinctive alternative.
 Originally a surname, it was used in honor of nineteenth century general Charles George Gordon, killed defending the city of Khartoum.
-Conservative but not stodgy, Gordon was a Top 100 name from 1911 to 1943, but has been completely out of the Top 1000 since 2008.
+Conservative but not stodgy, Gordon was a Top 100 name from 1911 to 1943 and is showing some new signs of life.

 A contemporary political headliner is former Prime Minister Gordon Brown (born James Gordon), and other distinguished bearers of the name have been photographer and film director Parks, Scottish celebrity chef Ramsay, and the beloved "Sesame Street" character Gordon Robinson.
 We won't even mention that symbol of corporate greed--Gordon Gekko.

 - If You Like Jordan, You Might Love...

 - Scottish Baby Names

 - 100+ Classic Boys’ Baby Names — below the Top 1000